You may ask: Are pill bugs (also known as rolly pollies) beneficial to have in the garden?

 9. Essentria IC-3

 This product combines essential oils, including rosemary, peppermint, and geraniol.
-It has a quick-action knockdown effect on flying insects like horse flies and mosquitoes and a long-term residual effect on crawling pests.
+It quickly knocks down flying insects, such as horseflies and mosquitoes, and has a lasting effect on crawling pests.

-Essentria is powerful, but it is natural and safe to use in the home, in schools, and in public places.
+Essentria is powerful, but it is natural and safe to use in the home, schools, and public places.

 Essentria will eliminate pill bugs.
 Moreover, it is effective against many insect pests.